FRE2005 : Classic French Cinema

 2. An Essay of 2500 words.

-The first part consists of a one week take home written exercise, in which students must analyse a sequence from one of the films studied on the module.
-The sequence will be provided along with a list of questions/aspects that students may wish to consider in their analysis.
+The first part consists of a sequence analysis.
+The sequence will be taken from one of the films studied on the module, and will be provided along with a list of questions/aspects that students may wish to consider in their analysis.
 This should take the form of an essay of 1500 words.
 The exercise is designed to test students’ ability to analyse form, content and context, and to relate these three aspects of the sequence to each other.

 The second part consists of a 2500 word essay in which students will be expected to demonstrate an understanding of context and film style as well as to engage critically with appropriate academic sources.
 Questions will be designed to test the students' ability to draw on specific textual analysis of the films, as well as demonstrating links between formal aspects of the films and the broader concepts discussed in lectures, in order to show their overall understanding of the period and its key films.